Loss of citizenship and release from citizenship

 Losing Finnish citizenship due to false information

 If you have become a Finnish citizen by application or by declaration and given false or misleading information at that time, you may later lose your Finnish citizenship.
-You may also lose your Finnish citizenship if you have become a citizen on the basis of your father’s citizenship but the paternity is later annulled.
+You may also lose your Finnish citizenship if you have become a citizen on the basis of your father’s citizenship or your non-birth mother’s citizenship but his paternity or her maternity is later annulled.

 Release from Finnish citizenship